erewok/talks/monads_for_fp_talk_2017/talk.md

 - Isolation and awareness of side effects.
 - They're probably already using them.
-- Difference of terminology ("Maybe Monad" vs "andThen", "futures" and "callbacks").
+- Difference of terminology: "Maybe Monad", "andThen", "futures" and "callbacks"
 - Mathematical terms link coding concepts to scholarship for the same ideas present in Mathematics.

 <!--v-->